 At a Kissa Laundry café, Vtuber Tsukino Mito joined the chemical and cosmetics company, Kao.
 Together they promoted the brand’s new color-safe bleach.

 The Future of Virtual Youtubers in Content Creation

 The Vtubing industry is expanding at an alarming rate.
 With developments in AR and VR, virtual avatars will become more humane.
 There may come a day where virtual streamers eclipse the real-life influencers.
-Thus, brands need to consider this rising trend while crafting their advertising messages to retain customer attention.
+Thus, as a brand, you need to consider this rising trend while crafting your advertising messages to retain customer attention.